 The Board of Directors believes the long-term fundamentals of fertilizer demand are strong, as a growing and increasingly prosperous world population continues to drive demand, and land available for agriculture becomes scarcer.
 More efficient and balanced fertilizer use globally is a crucial element for achieving sustainable improvement in agricultural productivity.

-However, there is significant potential for high price volatility in the markets for agricultural commodities, where supply is limited and customers have a low sensitivity to price changes.
-Weather-related setbacks in agricultural production could further increase fertilizer demand, while a significant drop in agricultural prices, e.g. in the event of improved harvest prospects, could lead to a temporary slow-down in fertilizer deliveries.
+However, there is significant potential for price volatility in agricultural commodities markets, where supply is limited and customers have a low sensitivity to price changes.
+Weath¬er-related setbacks in agricultural production could further increase fertilizer demand, while a significant drop in agricultural prices, e.g. in the event of improved harvest prospects, could lead to a temporary slow-down in fertilizer deliveries.
 However, substantial harvest increases are required merely to avoid a future decline in inventories.

 Developing the markets

 More efficient and balanced fertilizer use globally will require a change of fertilizer product and application practices in many markets, implying a further increase in differentiation and tailoring of fertilizers and related technologies.
-However, the extent to which individual markets will embrace and achieve such efficiency improvements is likely to vary strongly, linked to the degree of deregulation and competition in their agricultural sectors.
+However, the extent to which individual markets will embrace and achieve such efficiency improvements is likely to vary strongly, depending on the degree of deregulation and competition in their agricultural sectors.